 Yes, text books are on loan to you for the duration of your program.

 This means that you need to return your text book at the end of your program (in order to get a certificate of completion).

 - How many nationalities are there in the school?

 We have a mix of students from around the world including France, India, Brazil, Japan, China, Nepal and the Philippines.

-- Where can I live on the Sunshine Coast?
+- Where can I live?

 - Can I use the internet and how much will it cost?